Jomm31/Ambaturide/README.md

 # HOW TO RUN
-- [download and import mysql database]
+- download and import mysql database

-- [in powershell: node src/backend/server.js]
+- in powershell: node src/backend/server.js

--in powershell: npm run dev
+- in powershell: npm run dev

 # React + Vite